 - This is NOT a training map but could be useful for those wishing to get familiar with the course.

-Medals will be presented to the three fastest female and male competitors for each age category in each event at presentation ceremonies after the events have finished.
+Medals will be presented to the three fastest female and male competitors for each age category at the presentation ceremony back at Pinnacle Reserve.
 In addition to the Great Volcanic Mountain Challenge, there will be special awards for the overall male and female winners of that race, the fastest female and male in the junior category (under 18-years of age) and to the oldest female and male competitors that complete the course within the race time of 150-minutes.

 Race Packs: Orange Regional Museum

 Event Registration and Race Start: Pinnacle Picnic Area